alfianliang/General-Relativity/README.md

 The following are the codes I made to calculate some objects in the context of general relativity.
 I made these for my own learning purpose, but I will be glad if it's useful for other people.
+So far, the projects are :
+- How to calculate Riemann Tensor
+- How to obtain Poincare patch of Anti de Sitter spacetime